dvbrown/Pipelines/Ruffus_python/pindel_mtDNA/README.md

 # Idenitfying deletions from mitochondrial DNA

-Mitochondrial DNA is different ot genomic DNA in many respects.
+Mitochondrial DNA is different to genomic DNA in many respects.
 An individual cell can have many mitochondiral genomes with different genotypes.
 This makes tradiitional structural variant tools less than ideal.

 The input for this pipeline is a pindel configuration file listing the filenames of the bamfiles to be analysed in the current directory.
 The output of the pipeline is a tab delimited text file describing the deleted mitochondrial DNA segments in each sample.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities